Welcome, to my ultimate guide on how to find a co-founder in the next 30 days.

-This will help you in establishing more trust with your prospects.
+This will help you establish more trust with your prospects.

 CREATING AN IRRESISTIBLE JOB DESCRIPTION

-I have already mentioned about this at length in the job description part.
+I have already mentioned this at length in the job description part.

 But we’ll take up some examples here in this section.

-Now you might disagree with the style I have used or Nik has used, but the reality is that it doesn’t matter.
+Now, you might disagree with the style Nik or I have used, but the reality is that it doesn’t matter.
 What matters is that you have a structure and write straight from your heart.

 A perfect job description should have few things in it…

 a) Story: The Job description should be an insight into the kind of person you are, What have you done in the past, Your accomplishments (even if they are small), your failures (this displays more vulnerability and humanness around you) and bind them all in an easy to read story format, just like you do in your interviews.